what do I bring to tech editing?

 - Proofing of spelling, typos, grammar, and punctuation.

 - General math/maths check: sizing, gauge, instructions, stitch counts, etc.

 - Checking that pattern instructions & sample photo match and are clear.

 - Ensuring consistency of style and language (compared to style sheet if you have one).
 I’m an Australian living in the U.S., so I’m happy to work with both British and American terminology.

 - Ensuring charts & schematics are correct and match the written directions.

 - Checking that measurements match industry standards with suggestions if not similar.

 - Suspension of editing and prompt contact if I encounter any major issues in need of resolution before proceeding.

 - Repeated checks until we both deem that the pattern is correct and ready to publish/test knit.

-- A final read-through of the pattern before you publish if you would like (barring any major changes/updates after testing).
+- A final read-through of the pattern before you publish, free of charge, if you would like (barring any major changes/updates after testing).

 - Promotion of your pattern on social media, again, if you would like.

 what else can I do for you?

-- Using Stitchmastery software, I can create both simple and complex charts, as well as providing corresponding written directions.
+- Using Stitchmastery software, I can create custom charts, as well as providing corresponding written directions.
 Files can be provided in .knt (Stitchmastery format) or high-quality .png (image) files.